danielefongo/toggl-tracker/readme.md

 - **uninstall**: uninstall action.
 You can use just the repo name if unique.
 - **update**: update actions.
 - **list**: show installed actions.
 - **run**, run installed action.
 You can use just the repo name if unique.

+You can find the changelog [here](https://github.com/danielefongo/toggl-tracker/blob/master/changelog.md).

 ## Getting started